Muffaletta sandwich (sometimes also spelled as muffUletta vs. muffAleta) – a classic sandwich with Italian roots originating from New Orleans.

 - 1/3 cup pickled mix of crunchy vegetables , such as pickled carrots, pickled cauliflower, pickled celery

 - 2 tablespoons olive oil

-- 1 loaf Italian-style or focaccia bread or ciabatta bread (enough to make 4 sandwiches) or 4 sandwich buns
+- 1 loaf bread (Italian-style or focaccia, or ciabatta bread, enough to make 4 sandwiches, or just use 4 regular sandwich buns)

 To make olive salad, combine olives, green and red peppers, pickled vegetables, capers, pepperoncini, and olive oil in a food processor.
 Process until finely chopped but still coarse and crunchy, just like you see on my photos.